-The RUGER® LCP® II with manual safety is a lightweight, compact, single action, magazine-fed, straight blowback pistol.
-This LCP® II incorporates a "link-less" barrel, an alloy steel slide, and a glass fiber reinforced nylon grip with an aluminum insert.
-The following are features with which LCP® II users should be thoroughly familiar:
+The RUGER® SECURITY-9[®] is a lightweight, compact, Secure Action[TM], magazine-fed, recoil-operated pistol chambered for the 9MM Luger cartridge.
+The SECURITY-9[®] incorporates a "link-less" barrel, an alloy steel slide, and a glass fiber reinforced nylon grip with an aluminum insert.
+The following are features with which SECURITY-9[®] users should be thoroughly familiar:

-Action: The action of the RUGER® LCP® II with manual safety is of a straight blowback type that utilizes a tilting barrel design in which the slide is held closed by the recoil spring at the moment of firing.
-After firing, the slide recoils to the rear permitting the extraction and ejection of the spent cartridge case.
-Upon return of the slide to its forward position by the recoil spring, a fresh cartridge is picked up from the magazine and loaded into the barrel chamber.
+Action: The strong locked breech action of the RUGER® SECURITY-9® utilizes a tilting barrel design in which the barrel and slide are locked together at the moment of firing.
+After firing, the barrel and slide recoil to the rear a short distance while securely locked together.
+After this initial movement, the barrel is cammed downward from its locked position, permitting full recoil of the slide and the extraction and ejection of the spent cartridge case.
+Upon return of the slide to its forward position by the recoil spring, the barrel is cammed back upward into its locked position in the slide.

 The user of this or any autoloading pistol must always remember that when fired, it automatically reloads and recocks itself, so that simply pulling the trigger will fire the pistol again.
 Therefore, an autoloading pistol user must be particularly conscious to always keep the pistol pointed in a safe direction.
 Last Round Slide Hold Open: When the last shot has been fired and the magazine is empty, the slide stop automatically locks the slide open.
 If a loaded magazine is inserted in the pistol when the slide is closed and the slide is then retracted fully, the slide stop will not automatically hold the slide open.
 The user can actuate the slide stop mechanism to hold the slide open at any time by retracting the slide and pushing up on the slide stop.

-The slide can be released by drawing back slightly on the slide with either the magazine removed from the pistol or a loaded magazine inserted.
-When the slide is released, it will move forward under pressure from the recoil spring, loading a round into the chamber if a loaded magazine is inserted.
+With the magazine removed or a loaded magazine inserted, the slide can be released by drawing back slightly on the slide.
+When the slide is released, it will move forward under pressure from the recoil spring.

 The slide stop is spring loaded.
-Therefore, when there is a loaded magazine in place and the pistol is jarred, the slide can fly forward and chamber a cartridge.
+Therefore, when there is a loaded magazine in place and the slide is being held open by the slide stop, if the pistol is jarred, the slide can fly forward and chamber a cartridge.
 For this reason and as an essential safety practice, the user should always be careful to keep fingers away from the trigger, and always keep the pistol pointed in a safe direction.

-Magazines: RUGER® LCP® II magazines are not interchangeable with Ruger pistol magazines of any other pistol or caliber even though they may appear similar and may hold other cartridges.
-Use only GENUINE RUGER® FACTORY magazines designated for your firearm.
+Magazines: Use only GENUINE RUGER® FACTORY magazines designated for your firearm.
 The use of incorrect magazines in any pistol will result in malfunctions.

 DAMAGED, NON-STANDARD, OR IMPROPERLY ASSEMBLED MAGAZINES SHOULD NOT BE USED.
-THEY CAN CAUSE THE FIREARM TO MALFUNCTION.
+THEY CAN CAUSE THE PISTOL TO MALFUNCTION.